-The landing page is beautifully designed.
-The copy is abundant, but not obnoxious.
-She recognizes the author as the founder of Copyblogger, a site she read religiously when she was starting her freelance writing business.
+She recognizes the host as the founder of Copyblogger, a site she read religiously when she was starting her freelance writing business.

-The course is tied to subscribing to the weekly Unemployable newsletter.
-She smiles at the brand, and figures at minimum she’ll get some solid tips for running and growing her main business.
+She figures, at minimum, she’ll get some solid tips for running and growing her main business.

 Penny registers for the course, providing her email address.
 She’s not naive — she knows there’s something for sale at some point, but this seems like the information she’s been waiting for.